-Figure 15: Environment Agency surface water flood risk map
+Figure 12: Environment Agency flood risk map and risk of fluvial flooding

 - 9.3 The Neighbourhood Plan cannot make changes directly to the drainage system around the Parish, but it can require development proposals to ensure that surface water is managed effectively within the site and risk of flooding elsewhere is not exacerbated.
 In addition, development proposals should take account of the policies in Plan:MK on Managing and Reducing Flood Risk. - 9.4 The Neighbourhood Plan recognises the threat that climate change poses, particularly to low lying areas that are at risk of flooding or could be brought into flood risk in the future. - 9.5 Extreme climate events are likely to become more commonplace, with heavier and more concentrated rainfall, coupled with periods of drought.
-Development proposals should be designed in a manner that helps to address the effects of climate change, whilst also minimising as far as possible future impacts.
+Development proposals should be designed in a manner that helps to address the effects of climate change, whilst also minimising as far as possible future impacts. - 9.6 Emberton has renewable energy provision within the Parish, including a solar farm and wind farm that between them can deliver up to 23 megawatts of renewable energy (weather conditions permitting).
+This is sufficient to power around 4,500 homes.